-Few companies attempt to calculate the total cost of employee ill health, so for a quick estimate on the cost of employee ill health, check out the Absence Calculator.
+total cost of employee ill health, so for a quick estimate, you may want to check out the Absence Calculator on westfieldhealth.com/business/calculator

 This pulls together direct and indirect absence costs, presenteeism costs, and existing company funding of employee health interventions.
 Do this at the outset and ongoing to track cost saving progress.